Most preemies are ready to go home when they are:

 Once they are ready to go home, preemies are much like other young babies.
 But you may need to be extra careful about certain things:

 Protect your baby from infections.
+Breastfeeding or bottle feeding expressed milk provides more immune protection but doesn't prevent all infections.
 You should wash hands often with soap and water.
 So should anybody else who takes care of your baby.
 Limit contact with visitors, and avoid crowded public areas.
 If people in the household are ill, try to limit their contact with the baby.

 If your baby has an apnea monitor, make sure you can hear it from every room in the house.